 The Distortion > Optical Flow effect

-The purpose of this effect is also to distort the current image or animation, but in a different way than the Distortion > Wrapping Grid effect.
+The purpose of this effect is also to distort the current image or animation, but in a different way than the Distortion > Warp Grid effect.
 It uses a vector field instead of a grid.
 This vector field defines a flow that will be followed by the pixels of the current image.

 The parameters of this effect are really close to the Blur > Motion Blur effect in Lesson 13.
 They have the same functionality, the only difference between the two effects, is that the rendered image is different.
 That's why they are in different sections.

 * The first button allows you to set the size of the vector field.
 More exactly it allows you to set the number of vector that you will use on both the horizontal and vertical axis.

 Once you have chosen the size, you can edit the current vector field itself.

 To do so, display the H.U.D and draw directly on the screen (to be exact : on the H.U.D) with the purple circle, as shown below.

 If you have a picture behind the vector field, you should see the render of the distortion.

 Vector fieldModified image